 So how can we change those stories into happier ones?
 How can we stop or at the very least decrease these incidents?
 How can we make a happy child-dog interaction?

-In this blog we will talk about the safe interaction between a child and a dog and what you as the parent need to look out for in the interaction.
+In this blog we will talk about the safe child-dog interaction and what you as the parent need to look out for in the interaction.

 Let’s start with what you as a parent need to do.

 Dog’s use body language to communicate their feelings and intentions and once you start paying attention you’ll see that your dog is communicating all the time with you.
 So the first thing to do as a parent is to start learning how to read dog body language (Hint – this is also a good thing to know even though you might not have children;) Click here to learn more about dog body language).

 What is your dog doing when he is interacting with your children?
 How does his body look like?
 Is his tail down, up, stiff, wagging?
 Is his body relaxed or is his bag tense?
 Is he seeking contact or trying to get away?
 Is he licking his lips cause your kids just gave him a treat or is it due to something else and how about his eyes?
 Are they that lovely relaxed almond shape they are supposed to be or do you see the white in his eyes (also known as whale eyes)?

 Ok, now we have educated, knowledgeable parents who knows how to read their dog.
 Now, let’s talk about the child-dog interactions.

 The NO-NO in child-dog interactions